tbohn/MIRCA-BC-USMX/README.md

  - For each year (xxx, xxx, xxx), 24 ascii-format ESRI grid files at 1/16 degree resolution covering the USMX domain, consisting of 12 monthly maps of (a) planted area fractions and (b) irrigated fractions.
  - For each year (xxx, xxx, xxx), input parameter files for the VIC land surface model, available for download from [Zenodo](https://zenodo.org/record/xxxxxxx) (ref).
 Each parameter file contains typical input parameters for VIC plus 12 monthly maps of (a) planted fractions and (b) irrigation fractions.

 These parameter files were designed for use with VIC 5 (image driver).
 VIC 5 image driver requires a "domain" file to accompany the parameter file.
 This domain file is also necessary for disaggregating the daily gridded meteorological forcings to hourly for input to VIC via the disaggregating tool [MetSim](https://github.com/UW-Hydro/MetSim) (Bennett et al., 2018).
-We have provided a domain file compatible with the meteorological forcings of Livneh et al (2015) ("L2015" hereafter) and the MIRCA_USMX_BC parameters, on [Zenodo](https://zenodo.org/record/2564019).
+We have provided a domain file compatible with the meteorological forcings of Livneh et al (2015) ("L2015" hereafter) and the MIRCA-BC-USMX parameters, on [Zenodo](https://zenodo.org/record/2564019).

 ## Directory Structure: